 La Casa de Papel

-The television series ‘La casa de papel’ (Antena 3), is watched in 190 countries and its viewers are counted by millions.
-Awarded with an International Emmy for Best Drama and other important awards, it has become one of Netflix’s stars, platform that bought the production.
-Madrid is now viral due to the series’ main scenario: La Fábrica Nacional de la moneda y timbre, which a group of unique robbers assault, to carry out the most perfect robbery in the history of Spain and take 2.4 billion euros home!
+The television series ‘La casa de papel’, was watched in 190 countries and its viewers were counted by millions.
+Awarded with an International Emmy for Best Drama and other important awards, it became one of Netflix’s stars.
+Madrid certainly owes some of it’s fame to the series, as it’s the main location of the show!
+If you don’t know, the shows premise consists of a group of unique robbers attempting to carry out the most perfect robbery in the history of Spain and take 2.4 billion euros home!

 Las Chicas del Cable